owtf/ptp/docs/source/tools/metasploit.rst

 .. note::

-    Since Metasploit does not force the users to follow a specific syntax when writing a module, :class:`ptp.PTP` needs to know which ``plugin`` has generated the report in order to find the right signature.
+    Since Metasploit does not force the users to follow a specific syntax when writing a module, :class:`PTP` needs to know which ``plugin`` has generated the report in order to find the right signature.

 Parser
 ******

-.. automodule:: libptp.tools.metasploit.parser
+.. automodule:: tools.metasploit.parser

 .. autoclass:: MetasploitParser
     :members: